thisdougb/ansible-hashivault/vagrant/README.md

 # Vagrant setup files

-I use Vagrant to run all the demo's.
 The Vagrantfile reads servers.yml and builds each listed server.
 It also writes out an /etc/hosts style file to etc_hosts, we will use this in the Ansible bootstrap play.

-An example of setting up your Vagrant env:
+An example of setting up your Vagrant env, I keep this dir outside of this cloned repo:

 ```
-laptop $ mkdir vault-testing
+laptop $ mkdir vagrant-instances
+laptop $ ls -1
+ansible-hashivault
+vagrant-instances
-laptop $ cd vault-testing/
+laptop $ cd vagrant-instances/
 laptop $ curl -sO https://raw.githubusercontent.com/thisdougb/ansible-hashivault/master/vagrant/Vagrantfile
 laptop $ curl -sO https://raw.githubusercontent.com/thisdougb/ansible-hashivault/master/vagrant/servers.yml
 ```